-As many as a million young people in Japan are thought to remain holed up in their homes, sometimes for decades at a time.
-Why?
+As many as over a million young people in Japan are thought to remain holed up in their homes, sometimes for decades at a time, a phenomena known as ‘hikikomori’.
+Why is that?

 Gradually, Hide relinquished all communication with friends and eventually, his parents.
 To avoid seeing them he slept through the day and sat up all night, watching TV.